Emergency room (ER) in Draper, Utah

 3. You will then receive medical attention according to the seriousness of your condition, as determined by the triage nurse.

-4. After you are assigned to an ER room, a nurse and physician will evaluate you, completing registration at your bedside to ensure you receive care as quickly as possible.
+4. After you are assigned to an ER room, a nurse and physician will evaluate you.

 Heart attack care